 More and more of us are recycling food

 Your food is at its best when it’s on your plate, ready to be enjoyed.
 It’s perfect in your fridge, ready to be used, or stored in the freezer for another time.
-Love Food Hate Waste have some great tips for making the most of your food.
 Most of us still end up with some food waste however, including the things you can never eat like bones or coffee grounds.
-More and more people in Buckinghamshire are giving their food a second life by recycling it.

 Why recycle food?

-When recycled, food waste can be used to generate electricity to help power homes and the local community.
-It also produces fertiliser which can be used in farming.
+- When recycled, food waste can be used to generate green electricity to help power homes and the local community.
+It also produces a high quality fertiliser which can be used in farming.

 Check the information below to ensure you are recycling everything you can.
 Make a note of what you can't recycle too - that's just as important!